Remag501/SpigotPlugins_Perks/README.md

 Recent Fixes:
 - Bloodied and Resistant perks activates on hp changes, rather than periodically checking hp.
-- Flask perk will no longer activates weakness after uneqipping perk
+- Flask perk will no longer activates weakness after uneqipping perk?
 - Hot hands can no longer set items or armor stands on fire
 - Kangaroo will no longer allow players to abuse no flight mode
 - Fixed null pointer bug that occurs when players are not in the perk file